charbelrami/chocolatier/readme.md

 ### addEventListener

-`addEventListener(type, listener)` adds an event listener to a DOM element.
+`addEventListener(eventType, listener, options)` adds an event listener to a DOM element.

 ```js
 createElement(